Nowadays, if you want to be successful with your book, you have to know how to use social media for writers.

 Want to see a few author profiles on Twitter who are doing it really well?
 Here are some examples of social media for writers you can follow and emulate:

 The reason this bio is really successful is because this author’s book is available, but it’s not spammy or pushing people to buy.
-Another reason, is because her main bio is short, sweet, to the point, and also showcases her personality.
+Another reason is that her main bio is short, sweet, to the point, and also showcases her personality.

 When it comes to sharing posts on social media, especially when “promoting” your book, it works best when the words come from others.
 We tend to not believe authors who say their book is great, because of COURSE they think that!